mendix/docs/content/developerportal/index.md

 If you are an App Team member, you can go to the app [Buzz](collaborate/buzz).
 Here you can  manage not only the deployment of the app itself but the entire development process via user stories which can be refined and allocated to Sprints.

-To start a new app project click **Create App**, which will open a page where you can choose a starting pointing for your new app:
+To start a new app, click **Create App**, which will open a page where you can choose a starting pointing for your new app:

 ![](attachments/create-app.png)